jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 9 - Combat.md

 ### Hide

-When you take the Hide action, you make a Dexterity ([[Stealth]]) check in an attempt to hide, following the rules for hiding.
+When you take the Hide action, you make a Dexterity ([[4.
+Resources/_Gameplay/AdventuringRef/Stealth]]) check in an attempt to hide, following the rules for hiding.
 If you succeed, you gain certain benefits, as described in the "[[Unseen Attackers and Targets]]" section later in this chapter.

 ### Ready